tempestnano/deezloadermx-docker/README.md

 ### Explanation:

 `-v /your/storage/path/:/downloads`     - Path for your music downloads.
-Adapt the left part of the :

 `-v /your/config/location:/config`      - OPTIONAL: Path to your local configuration.
-Adapt the left part of the :

-`-e PUID=1000`                          - OPTIONAL: User ID of the user you want the container to run as in order to fix folder permission issues
+`-e PUID=1000`                          - OPTIONAL: User ID of the user you want the container to run as in order to fix folder permission issues.

-`-e PGID=1000`                          - OPTIONAL: Group ID, see above
+`-e PGID=1000`                          - OPTIONAL: Group ID, see above.

-`-p 1730:1730`                          - Port forwarded to the webinterface.
-If you want to change the outward facing port, change the left number of the :
+`-p 1730:1730`                          - Port opened for the web interface.

-`bocki/deezloaderrmx`                   - This container
+`bocki/deezloaderrmx`                   - This container.

-To access the web interface, go to http://<YOURSERVERIP>:1730
+To access the web interface, go to http://YOURSERVERIP:1730

 ## Tags